LesliePajuelo/wortle/README.md

 ### TODOS

+- [x] add firebase user authentication and cloud firestore option to prevent users from losing data when browser memory is cleared.
+- [x] add react router
 - [x] make default difficulty mode harder.
 Consider filtering attacks unique to one Pokémon and/or only attacking on certain guesses.
 - [x] refactor code for react-18next and add Spanish.
 - [x] clean up mobile response issues for Spanish (share button too large on spanish mobile).